A Crossing of the Texas & New Orleans Railroad and the Gulf, Colorado & Santa Fe Railway

 as it appears in Texas & New Orleans Color Pictorial by Steve Allen Goen, Robert Pierce at Southwest Rails (with a hat tip to Jimmy Barlow)

 Four Ways West Publications, 2004; used with permission

 Another tower stood only two tenths of a mile from Tower 32, but it was never numbered by the Railroad Commission of Texas (RCT).
-Known as Mariposa Tower, it was constructed by Santa Fe at the intersection of Orange St. (S. Mariposa Ave.) and Cement St. in Beaumont near the triangular junction of three Santa Fe lines.
+It was called Mariposa Tower by Santa Fe, and is only known by reference to a letter written by Santa Fe to RCT discussing plans to close it.
+It appears to have been located at the intersection of Orange St. (S. Mariposa Ave.) and Cement St. in Beaumont near the triangular junction of three Santa Fe lines.
 The north line was the former GB&KC line to Silsbee and Roganville.
 The southwest line went to Port Bolivar via Winnie and High Island.
 This line had originally been built by the Gulf & Interstate Railway in the mid-1890s, but was abandoned between High Island and Port Bolivar in 1900 due to the great hurricane that struck Galveston that year.
 The line was eventually rebuilt and acquired by Santa Fe in 1908.
 The third line went southeast into downtown Beaumont and terminated at the Santa Fe depot.
-It appears that the original purpose of Mariposa Tower was to coordinate Santa Fe movements among these three tracks and perhaps among additional spur and yard tracks in the area.

 Above: This overview map of the tower locations in Beaumont shows the main line junctions.
 Tower 32 became unnecessary in the